Mike-Do/spikeball-modeling/README.md

 States model ball from team possession to team possession.
 The ball is always in the air, and the ball is always in the possession of a team.
 The ball is never in the possession of a player.
 Team 1 always starts with the ball, and P1 always serves Team 2 always has P4 serve
+Touches will always be 3 or under (valid)

 # Omitted
 Cannot hit ball towards opponents